LoyolaChicagoBooks/introcs-csharp/source/data/sampleprogram.rst

 Every program must start running somewhere.
 In C# that is at a function with name ``Main``.
 So our program starts running here.
-This syntax for this function needs to start just like here, with ``static void Main``.
+The syntax for this function needs to start just like here, with ``static void Main``.

 Even though this is not a mathematical function producing a value, a function in